[AWS] EC2 SSH Connection Error: How to Fix the UNPROTECTED PRIVATE KEY FILE Error (ssh pem key permission setup)

 ubuntu@{my-ip}: Permission denied (publickey).

-For security, SSH clients on Linux/macOS are designed to use only keys that no one but the owner can read.
+SSH clients on Linux or macOS environments are designed, for security, to use only "a key that no one but the owner can read."

-• The problematic permission0755 or 0644 means other users (group, others) can also read this key.
+• The problematic permissions: permissions like 0755 or 0644 mean that not only I but also other users (group, others) can read this key.

-• The security rule — if a private key could be exposed to others, SSH doesn't trust it and refuses the connection.
+• The security rule: if there's a possibility the private key is exposed to others, SSH doesn't trust that key and refuses the connection.

-In the terminal, move to the directory with the key file (.pem) and change its permission to owner read-only (400) to fix it instantly.
+In the terminal, move to the directory where the key file (.pem) is stored, then change the permissions to owner-only read permission (400), and it's resolved instantly.

-# Change the pem key file permission to 400
+# change the pem key file's permissions to 400

 chmod 400 myKey.pem